golemfactory/golem-js/tutorial.md

    - `uploadJson()`
    - `downloadFile()`

-You can also compose particular commands into batch.
-For this you should use `beginBatch`, e.g.
+You can also compose particular commands into batches.
+For this, you should use `beginBatch`, e.g.

 ```js
 const res = await ctx